-Peachtree Center Station
+Peachtree Center Station Directions

 - At street level turn left on Peachtree Street then left again on Baker Street.
 The aquarium is about three blocks away (see walking map).
 The area is generally safe with office buildings in the surrounding area.
 The walk there is downhill, and there will be a decent incline on the walk back.

-Take a blue or green line train to Dome/GWCC/Philips Arena MARTA station and use the Philip’s Arena exit to leave the station.
-Turn left at the top of the tall escalators to walk almost completely around Philips Arena, turning right in front of the Georgia World Congress Center.
-The road leads into Centennial Olympic Park.
-Walk straight through the park to reach the aquarium.
+- Turn left at the top of the tall escalators to walk around State Farm Arena, turning right in front of the Georgia World Congress Center.